merthsoft/tugace/readme.md

 | getkey | GETKEY |
 | LEFT | LEFT |
 | PO[PV]EC | POPVEC |

+## Sprite and Tilemap Data Formats

+Hex strings are strings of characters, 0-9 and A-F. Every two characters is one byte.

+### Sprite Data Format

+Sprites are stored as a byte per pixel, from left to right, top to bottom (column major).
+In a sprite dictionary AppVar, for each sprite, there's a byte for width, a byte for height, and then the sprite data in column-major format.

+### Tilemap Data Format

 ## Invocation of additional Tuga programs